eSports: Get in the Game

 Barker Rinker Seacat Architecture

-Craig is a frequent speaker and author in the recreation design industry.
-For the past two decades, he has worked with recreation professionals to design value-driven projects that solve problems, create opportunities and build community.
-Barker Rinker Seacat Architecture has been involved in more than 200 community recreation projects across the country, providing feasibility studies, conceptual designs and award-winning architectural and interior design services.
+Craig is a Principal and Partner of Barker Rinker Seacat Architecture and a frequent speaker and author in the recreation design industry.
+For 27 years, he has worked with recreation professionals to design value-driven projects that solve problems, create opportunities and build community.
+Barker Rinker Seacat Architecture has been involved in more than 300 community recreation projects across the country, providing feasibility studies, conceptual designs and award-winning architectural and interior design services.

 Mick Massey, RLA